-In 2019, Shaikh \textit{et al.}~\cite{Shaikh:2019itn} have investigated gravitational lensing of lays which pass a photon sphere and which are reflected by a potential barrier near an antiphoton sphere in a general asymptotically-flat, static and spherical symmetric spacetime without an event horizon.
+In 2019, Shaikh \textit{et al.}~\cite{Shaikh:2019itn} investigated the gravitational lensing of rays which pass through a photon sphere and which are reflected by a potential barrier near an antiphoton sphere in a general asymptotically-flat, static and spherical symmetric spacetime without an event horizon.
 The deflection angle in a strong deflection limit $b \rightarrow b_\mathrm{m}-0$ is expressed by